I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_ddicontentprotectioncaps.md

 ## Members

 `CryptoType`

 [in] A GUID that indicates the encryption type that the driver uses.
 The currently defined GUIDs are:

+A <b>NULL</b> value indicates that no encryption is used.

 `DecodeProfile`

 [in] A GUID that indicates the DirectX Video Acceleration (DirectX VA) decode profile that the driver uses along with the encryption type, which the <b>CryptoType</b> member specifies.
 Not all drivers allow all types of encryption.
 For example, MPEG2 IDCT frequently requires that the private libraries, which the hardware vendor supplies, perform the proprietary encryption.
 A <b>NULL</b> value indicates that DirectX VA decode profile is not used.

 ## Remarks
 The runtime specifies a pointer to a DDICONTENTPROTECTIONCAPS structure in the <b>pInfo</b> member of the <a href="..\d3dumddi\ns-d3dumddi-_d3dddiarg_getcaps.md">D3DDDIARG_GETCAPS</a> structure--along with the D3DDDICAPS_GETCONTENTPROTECTIONCAPS value in the <b>Type</b> member of D3DDDIARG_GETCAPS--in a call to the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaps.md">GetCaps</a> function to determine the content-protection capabilities that the driver supports.
 The driver's <b>GetCaps</b> returns a pointer to a populated D3DCONTENTPROTECTIONCAPS structure in the <b>pData</b> member of D3DDDIARG_GETCAPS that describes the content-protection capabilities that the driver supports.
 An application calls the <b>IDirect3DDevice9Video::GetContentProtectionCaps</b> method to retrieve these content-protection capabilities.
 For more information about <b>IDirect3DDevice9Video::GetContentProtectionCaps</b> and D3DCONTENTPROTECTIONCAPS, see the DirectX SDK documentation.

 If the runtime specifies NULL_GUID (all zeros) in <b>DecodeProfile</b>, the driver should return the content-protection capabilities that are relevant for when a DirectX VA decode profile is not used.
 These content-protection capabilities correspond to the content-protection DDI functions that the driver optionally implements.
 For more information about these optional functions, see <a href="https://msdn.microsoft.com/770e0fce-d3b5-4599-8165-eadf3f23f9dc">Content Protection DDI</a>.